2019–20 Egyptian Premier League: Foreign players

 Clubs can have a maximum of four foreign players registered during the season.
 Clubs cannot sign foreign players unless these players have played in the first or second tier in their countries.
 Clubs also cannot sign any foreign goalkeepers.
 In addition, each club can register a player from Palestine, Syria, or the UNAF region; those players are not counted as foreign players.
 Also, any foreign player who holds Egyptian nationality is not considered a foreign player and will be registered as a local player.
-For example, Al Masry's player Mahmoud Wadi of Palestine holds both Palestinan and Egyptian nationalities, and as a result he is not registered as a foreign player.
+For example, Al Masry's player Mahmoud Wadi of Palestine holds both Palestinian and Egyptian nationalities, and as a result he is not registered as a foreign player.